apparebit/diaphanous/README.md

 [2021](https://www.missingkids.org/content/dam/missingkids/pdfs/2021-reports-by-country.pdf),
 and
 [2022](https://www.missingkids.org/content/dam/missingkids/pdfs/2022-reports-by-country.pdf)
-together in machine-readable form.
-The corresponding table is straightforward.
-Its six columns comprise the country name, the ISO three-letter code, as well as the numbers of reports for the country in 2019, 2020, 2021, and 2022, with exactly one quantity per country per year.
+in machine-readable form.
+The CSV table is mostly straightforward: Its first two columns comprise the country name and ISO three-letter code, followed by a column per year from 2019 through 2022.
+Still, a couple of details are
+noteworthy:

+  * When a country does not appear in NCMEC's report for the year, the corresponding entry is empty not zero.
+  * When the count is larger than 999, the corresponding entry uses commas as thousand separators and hence is double-quoted.
+  * To preserve all information from NCMEC's disclosures, the table includes rows for the Netherlands Antilles (ANT), "Europe" (EEE), and "No Country Listed" (*no code*).
+NCMEC does not explain its inclusion of Europe in addition to individual European countries nor the Netherlands Antilles in addition to its 2010 successors Bonaire, Sint Eustatius, and Saba (BES), Curaçao (CUW), and Sint Maarten (SXM).
+  * For the same reason, the table includes a row for Bouvet Island (BVT) even though the subantarctic dependency of Norway is an uninhabited nature reserve.

-The supporting Python package includes [code that enriches](intransparent/country.py) this dataset with population counts, geometries, and region/continent information.
+This repository's Python package includes [code that enriches](intransparent/country.py) this dataset with population counts, geometries, and region/continent information.
 It leverages the following data: